Multiple Hypothesis Testing#

 Informally, this says that if we add up the independent probabilities of the events occuring, the result will always be greater than or equal to the probability of the union of those events.
 Intuitively, this is true because when computing the probability of the union, we have to effectively subtract off the overlap between probabilities.

-We’ll also define the indicator variables \(T_1, \ldots, T_m\), where \(T_i\) is the event that test \(i\) results in a false positive.
+To use the union bound, we’ll define the indicator variables \(T_1, \ldots, T_m\), where \(T_i\) is the event that test \(i\) results in a false positive.
 The family-wise error rate is the probability that any one of the tests is a false positive: in other words, \(FWER = P(T_1 \cup T_2 \cup T_3 \cdots \cup T_m)\).
 We know from the previous section that if we use the same \(p\)-value threshold \(\gamma\) for each test, then \(P(T_i) = \gamma\).

 Putting it all together, we have: